RLHFlow/RLHF-Reward-Modeling/README.md

 To do

-One tentative choise is to install the alignment handbbok and the environment should be sufficient.
+One tentative choice is to install the alignment handbbok and the environment should be sufficient.

 ```shell
 conda create -n newhandbook python=3.10.9